 Namely a bathtub and a kitchen island.
-If possible also a second desk/working space, a Murphy bed for quests in the studio, an entryway bench and a washer and dryer.
-I had hoped if we gave up some closet space, went with a stackable washer and dryer and moved them into the master bedroom closet it just might work!
+If possible also a second desk/working space, a Murphy bed for guests in the studio, an entryway bench, and a washer and dryer.
+I had hoped if we gave up some closet space, went with a stackable washer and dryer, and moved them into the master bedroom closet it just might work!
 Paolo was willing to work with a small desk in his studio to allow space for a Murphy bed for guests.

 Roberta came back with three options, here they are with a few notes to help explain what we’re looking at!